 Matteo simplified the arrangement.
 He kept the arcaded division of spaces but removed the figures from all but the foreground scene.
 Rather inexplicably, he introduced across the front plane of the panel free standing columns.
 While they complete the architecture of the banqueting room, they disrupt the narrative, which is undoubtedly why Donatello employed artistic license and omitted them.
 Matteo’s servant rushes forward on bended knee in the center of the panel, but his outstretched arms are obscured by a column and the platter with the saint’s decapitated head seemingly levitates on its own.
 Matteo allows the rational of the architectural setting he so proudly created to disrupt the visual denouement of his narrative.

 Accurate to a fault with the architectural logic of his constructed space, Matteo, probably unintentionally, recorded a fact about Renaissance interiors that we might otherwise overlook.
-Large halls were used for multiples purposes.
+Large halls were used for multiple purposes.
 At mealtimes, tables were set up and removed shortly afterwards.
 It is clear that Herod’s dining table is a board on trestle legs.
 The table in Leonardo’s Last Supper is of similar construction.
 Tables, benches, and chairs were collapsible as we see in these instances.

 It is debatable how visible predella panels were to the congregation, as it was often kept at some distance from an altar by choirstalls and screens.
 The predella rested upon the top of the altar.
 It functioned as a stand to elevate the altarpiece’s main panel above the heads of the officiants.
 Candlesticks, liturgical vessels like the chalice and paten, and the bodies of the officiants would have obstructed one’s view.
 Predella scenes were most clearly visible to the officiants.
 It is interesting to note with regard to this image that the Baptist’s beheading had long been interpreted by the Church as a precursor both to Christ’s execution and the presentation of the host on a paten during the Mass.
 With this particular scene, the priest looked upon an antecedent to his own actions.

 The most popular Biblical stories were frequently illustrated in a single scene rather than as part of a narrative sequence.
 The Adoration of the Magi was a very popular story throughout Europe during the Renaissance and Baroque.
-Artists gave free range to their imagines as th ey depicted eastern wise men in exotic clothing accompanied by strange animals and large entourages.
-Collectors enjoyed have such visually pleasing paintings to look at all year round.
+Artists gave free range to their imagines as they depicted eastern wise men in exotic clothing accompanied by strange animals and large entourages.
+Collectors enjoyed such visually pleasing paintings to look at all year round.
 The Hyde’s example, painted by an unknown Mannerist artist in Antwerp is typical of the type commonly found in the homes of well-to-do merchants in that city.

 Antwerp Mannerist, after Jan de Beer (Flemish, ca.1475-ca.1528), Adoration of the Magi, ca. 1520, oil on oak panel, 29 x 25 1/4 in.
 The Hyde Collection, Glens Falls, New York, Gift of Charlotte Pruyn Hyde, 1971.2.

-An Old Testament story not so well know today hangs over the stairs in Hyde House.
+An Old Testament story not so well known today hangs over the stairs in Hyde House.
 It is Paolo Veronese’s Rebecca at the Well (ca. 1570).
 According to the story in Genesis (24: 1-28), Abraham sent his servant to find a wife for his son Isaac.
 The servant asked God for a sign to indicate he had found the right woman.
 Rebecca gave it when the servant asked for water.
 In return, he gave her jewelry, which Veronese has her delightedly display on her wrist.

 Paolo Caliari Veronese (Italian, 1528-1588),Rebecca at the Well, ca. 1570, oil on canvas (28 1/8 × 31 3/4 in.)
 The Hyde Collection, Glens Falls, New York, Gift of Charlotte Pruyn Hyde, 1971.57.
 Photo credit: Steven Sloman.